insujang/insujang.github.io/_posts/2017-04-21-hooking-an-sgx-encls-leaf-function-call-from-kvm.markdown

   ...
 }
 ```
-- Bit position 15 of the secondary processor-based VM-execution controls MSR (`MSR_IA32_VMX_PROCBASED_CTLS2`) is **Enalbe ENCLS exiting**.
+- Bit position 15 of the secondary processor-based VM-execution controls MSR (`MSR_IA32_VMX_PROCBASED_CTLS2`) is **Enable ENCLS exiting**.
 For a VMM to hook a specific ENCLS instruction called in a guest machine, this bit must be set.
 However, it is **not** set by default.
 Hence, set this bit as follows.
 ```c
 ...
 // Set bit position 15 as 1 of the MSR_IA32_VMX_PROCBASED_CTLS2.